Series: The Lunar Chronicles

 Series Review: The Lunar Chronicles by Marissa Meyer

-I have had the complete series of The Lunar Chronicles by Marissa Meyer sitting on my shelf for so long, and I am so glad to have finally found the time to sit down and binge it.
-This series is so original with its take on fairytales in space, and I loved each of the main characters.
+The Lunar Chronicles by Marissa Meyer is a series that is so original with its take on fairytales in space, and I loved each of the main characters.
 The story also has a great ending, leaving it among my favourite books.
 If you have yet to read this series and are a fan of fairytales, badassery, and space, I would definitely recommend it!

 Full of Plot Twists